Status - 30th October 2020

-We currently plan to keep these measures in place through the Winter (unless advice dramatically changes), but will begin to take back-to-back bookings from Spring 2021.
+We currently plan to keep these measures in place through the Winter (unless advice dramatically changes), but plan to take normal bookings from Spring 2021.

 How are we protecting our guests?